YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

 As examples, we defined types of Peano numbers and polymorphic lists , each showing the four-level structure.
 The reader may follow this framework and apply the techniques to define any other types.

+## Compiling the type definitions

+The types that we learnt in this lesson are put together in the file [digTypes.ml](digTypes.ml) which can be compilied successfully using the lightweight [Makefile](Makefile).

+Note that we defined
+the module `MyLogic`  for pedagogical purposes only, so that we do not have to refer to the OCanren source code.
+The reader is encouraged to find the corresponding definitions in the source code by himself.
+Moreover, the `Peano` and `MyList` types are provided by the OCanren standard libraries `LNat` and `LList` respectively where the leading `L` in the module names stands for "logic".

+Note also that
+we need the `-rectypes` compiler option in the makefile to deal with the rather liberal recurisve types that appear in this lesson.